pscedu/psc-wpdocs/aibd/rapids.md

 ### cuML example

-The original can be found here: https://github.com/rapidsai/cuml
+The original can be found here: [https://github.com/rapidsai/cuml](https://github.com/rapidsai/cuml).

-Load a small sample data frame and compute DBSCAN clusters:
+This example loads a small sample data frame and computes DBSCAN clusters.

+Create a file named cuML.py with the following content:
 ```python
 # cuML.py